El intruso (1999 film)

 El intruso ("the Intruder") is a 1999 Colombian film that was produced, written, directed by, and starred Guillermo Álvarez.
-The plot revolves around a couple who move to a small village, and are then investigated after the discovery of the body of the woman's lover.
+The plot revolves around a couple who leave town and its violence to move to a small village, and are then investigated after the discovery of the body of the woman's lover.
+The couple blame each other for the crime.
+The circumstances leave everyone confused, including the judge.